 Post-traumatic Stress Disorder (PTSD) is not something that is wrong with a person.
 It is not effectively a ‘disorder’ at all, even though it has been labelled as such by the medical community.
 It is a reaction to something, or a number of things, that have happened to a person.
 Basically, physical reactions to a particular stressor or stressors are being psychologically-triggered, potentially by something the person does not even remember clearly, if at all.
 The subconscious mind is very effective at repressing memories, to protect us from hurt or upset.
 But when it does, it fails to turn off the physical reaction to the stressor.
-So sufferers can experience acute reactions, with no context to understand them by.
+So sufferers can experience acute reactions, with no context by which to understand them.

 Clinical hypnotherapy is effective in combatting PTSD symptoms on many fronts.
 It can reduce or eliminate the pain from headaches and migraines, and diminish their frequency.
 It can end insomnia, to enable a sufferer to get restorative rest.
 It can diminish or eliminate spontaneous flashbacks and panic attacks.
 It can teach a sufferer distraction tools to avert a flashback when they feel it is about to happen, and clinical hypnotherapy can also be used to find out the root cause, or causes, of any physical reaction, by using ‘hypnoanalysis‘.

 During WW2 US military psychiatrists and psychologists had great success with clinical hypnotherapy, helping returning service personnel eliminate even the most acute physical conditions as a result of their wartime experiences, such as hysterical paralysis or blindness, or sudden deafness or muteness, as well as depression and anxiety.